-Related Article - How To Convert Your Garage Into A Gym
+Related Article - Must-Do Steps To Convert Your Garage Into A Gym

 If you want a calming space with happy vibes, very few colors compare to Peace & Happiness (1380).
 The name of this Benjamin Moore paint says it all, and the pale violet hue is as peaceful as it gets.

 This color may be a bit too feminine for some of you, so keep that in mind before buying a gallon and applying your first coat.

 But as long as you're OK with the idea of pale purple on your home gym walls, you can't go wrong with this shade.

 That's especially true if you pair it with complementary colors like White Heron, Chantilly Lace, and New Providence Navy.

 Should I Paint My Home Gym?
 (How-To Guide)

 While some of you may not view painting a space as a huge decision, others may feel differently.
 DIY painting takes time and patience, and hiring a professional can be costly.

 There are even more considerations if you’re renting and don't own your home.
 If that’s the case, just make sure that painting the walls doesn’t violate the terms of your lease.

 Once you’ve come to the conclusion that painting is the way to go, the biggest decision (aside from choosing a color) is whether or not you want to hire out the job or do it yourself.